\'Etale d\'evissage, descent and pushouts of stacks

-Finally we deduce from Theorem~\tref{T:ETNBHD-IS-PUSHOUT} that $\catC$ is the push-out of $f$ and $j'$.
-As the pull-back of an \etale{} neighborhood is an \etale{} neighborhood, the push-out commutes with arbitrary base change.
+Finally we deduce from Theorem~\tref{T:ETNBHD-IS-PUSHOUT} that $\catC$ is the pushout of $f$ and $j'$.
+As the pull-back of an \etale{} neighborhood is an \etale{} neighborhood, the pushout commutes with arbitrary base change.
 The remaining properties listed in Theorem~\tref{T:EXIST-PUSHOUTS} is part of Proposition~\pref{P:etnbhd-properties}. \end{proof}

 \begin{remark} If $j'$ is quasi-compact and $U$ and $X'$ are quasi-separated, then $X=\catC$ is \emph{a posteriori} a quasi-separated stack.
 The reader who does not want to introduce a priori non quasi-separated stacks in the proof can verify directly that when $j'$ is quasi-compact, then